Posted by Sandra Trenholm on Thu, 10/17/2013 - 1:32pm

 The Second Battle of Fredericksburg left more destruction in the town.
 Many buildings within the town were used as hospitals for those wounded during the Chancellorsville Campaign.
 Among those left in the town were some of Mathew Brady’s photographers poised to capture the remnants of battle.
 The Gilder Lehrman Collection contains a number of photographs taken after the Second Battle of Fredericksburg.
 In these photographs the differences between Fredericksburg of 1863 and 2013 are stark.

 This photograph was the one that broke through my apathy and brought Fredericksburg back to life.
-The area in Andrew Rush’s photograph of Confederate dead behind the stone wall at Marye’s Heights is walkable today at the Fredericksburg and Spotsylvania National Military Park, Fredericksburg Battlefield site.
+The area in Andrew Russell’s photograph of Confederate dead behind the stone wall at Marye’s Heights is walkable today at the Fredericksburg and Spotsylvania National Military Park, Fredericksburg Battlefield site.
 Most of the wall contained in the photograph was removed after the war, but portions were rebuilt in the 1930s and in 2004.

 The Stephens (Stevens) House was used as General Thomas Cobb’s and Joseph Kershaw’s headquarters.
 Cobb was injured in battle and taken to this home, where he passed away shortly after.
 The Stephens House no longer stands, but one can visit the site where its foundations once stood.